Is radon only in basements?

 Not to be forgotten, homes built on a slab are also at risk for high radon levels.
 As a matter of fact, homes built on a slab to not have the ‘buffer’ of a basement or crawl space to absorb and dissipate radon gas before it enters the living area of a home.

-There is truly no single style of home that is not prone to radon gas and potentially high dangerous levels.
+There is truly no single style of home that is not prone to radon gas and potentially highly dangerous levels.

 If you have certain building materials in your home, then you need to worry about radon sources other than just below your home.
 In general, naturally occurring stone, rock and brick building materials always contain some Uranium that decays into Radon… These types of stone typically used for countertops and/or fireplace mantels may be a potential source of radon in your home.
 In most cases, the amount of radon immediate here is not a huge problem, but you need to know for sure.